BinaryAnalysisPlatform/binaryanalysisplatform.github.io/_drafts/bap-byteweight.md

 ---
 layout: post
-title: bap-byteweight Find functions in stripped binaries
+title: Bap-byteweight&#58; Find functions in stripped binaries
 ---

 BAP 0.9.5 includes the `bap-byteweight` utility to identify function starts.
 The